MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

     > [!NOTE]
     > If you are using 2023 release wave 1 and want to turn off the new look, update the **Try the new look and feel (preview)** setting.

-### On by default general availability rollout
+### Managing on by default general availability rollout

 Starting with 2024 Release Wave 1, the modern, refreshed look for model-driven apps will be on by default.
 Once generally available, end users will see the **New look** setting enabled by default showing the modern, refreshed experience.
 Users can switch back to the old user interface (UI) at any time.
 The rollout will happen slowly over many weeks starting in April.
 Makers and admins should expect delays in seeing this feature rollout to their apps.

-### Can I enable the modern look for my app and remove the toggle?
+### Enabling the modern look for my app and removing the toggle

-Yes, makers and admins can enable an "Always on" experience by enabling the **New look always on** app setting.
-This will enable the new look for all users of the app and remove the header switch ability for end users to turn off **New look**.
+In scenarios where makers and admins want to turn on an "Always on" modern experience they can enable this by setting the **New look always on** app setting.
+This will enable the modern, refreshed look for all users of the app and remove the header switch ability for end users to turn off **New look**.

 Admins can enable the **New look always on** setting across all apps in an organization by using the solution explorer to set the **New look always on** value to **Yes**.
-This hides the **New look** toggle and enables the new look for all users.
+This hides the **New look** toggle and enables the modern, refreshed look for all users.

 1. Open <https://make.powerapps.com/>
 1. Under Solutions open an existing solution with one or more model-driven apps: